 Requisite: the seminar is open to qualified second-semester sophomores and juniors who have taken at least six social science courses in college, including two in political science, and at least four additional courses from at minimum two other social science departments.
 Participants should seriously anticipate writing a thesis during their senior year.

 Admissions with consent of the instructor.
 Limited to 14 students.
 Not open to first year studensts.
 Spring semester.
-Professor Machala.2015-16: Not offered
+Professor Machala.2016-17: Offered in Fall 2016

 [CP] [IL - starting with the Class of 2015] Nationalist fervor seemed likely to diminish once so-called Third World nations achieved independence.
 However, the past few years have witnessed the resurgence and transformation of nationalism in the post-colonial world.
 Where anti-colonial nationalist movements appeared to be progressive forces of social change, many contemporary forms of nationalism appear to be reactionary.
 Did nationalist leaders and theoreticians fail to identify the exclusionary qualities of earlier incarnations of nationalism?
 Were they blind to its chauvinism?
 Or has nationalism become increasingly intolerant?
 Was the first wave of nationalist movements excessively marked by European liberal influences?
 Or was it insufficiently committed to universal principles?
 We will explore expressions of nationalism in democratic, revolutionary, religious nationalist, and ethnic separatist movements in the post-colonial world.